Name pronunciation: Akemi [uh-KEM-ee] Dawn Bowman

 While on submission with a YA sci-fi, Akemi wrote her first contemporary, which would later become one of the books she is most well-known for—STARFISH.
 It was sold to Simon & Schuster, and edited by the wonderful Jennifer Ung.
 It was released in September 2017, and after garnering multiple starred reviews, STARFISH was announced as a William C. Morris Award Finalist.
 It was also a 2019 Colorado Blue Spruce Young Adult Book Award Nominee, the 2020 Winner of the MéMO Award for Best Teen Novel, and a Scottish Teenage Book Prize Finalist, among other accolades.

 After that, Akemi had one more human baby, and several more book babies, including SUMMER BIRD BLUE, HARLEY IN THE SKY, THE INFINITY COURTS series, GENERATION MISFITS, and WHERE THE LOST ONES GO.
 Her titles collectively received seven more starred reviews, and various honors that include Junior Library Guild Selections, New York Public Library “Best Book” picks, a shortlisted pick for the Falkirk Red Book Award, and the Big Picture book selection for the Bulletin of the Center for Children's Books.
-Akemi has also written short fiction for the anthologies BOUNDLESS and BEING ACE, as well as several multi-episode arcs for Magic: The Gathering.
+Akemi has also written short fiction for the anthologies BOUNDLESS, BEING ACE, and FROM A CERTAIN POINT OF VIEW: RETURN OF THE JEDI (STAR WARS), as well as several multi-episode arcs for Magic: The Gathering.

 Akemi is Asian-American, with a Japanese/Chinese father whose family have lived in Hawaii for several generations, and a (mostly) Italian/Irish mother.
 Outside of writing, Akemi’s interests include video games, drawing, reading, and collecting sea glass and unusual rocks.
 She occasionally plays the flute and piano, but rarely in front of anyone.